 Average earnings: Glassdoor reports a salary of $56,465 for an online tutor, but again the sky is the limit when you are setting your own pricing and working your own hours.

-11. Course Creator
+11. Course creator

 If you have extensive experience on a particular subject, consider creating a course and selling it on Whop.
 This online course could be on any topic - parenting related or not.
 Perhaps you create a course about being a mindful parent or cooking healthy food for a family.
 Or, maybe your course is related to life before you became a mother, focusing instead on your career and long-term interests.